odpi/egeria/Egeria-Operations.md

 * Provide best practices for information governance, lineage, metadata management and other related disciplines during active discussions and/or development of material
 * Actively participate in meetings and discussions
-* Promote the goals of ODPi Egeria and the benefits of open metadata to the IT community (deliver presentations, informal talks, assist at trade shows, independent blogs, etc.)
+* Promote the goals of Egeria and the benefits of open metadata to the IT community (deliver presentations, informal talks, assist at trade shows, independent blogs, etc.)
 * Assist in the recruitment of new members
 * Contribute where appropriate to documentation and code reviews, specification development, demonstration assets and other artifacts that help move Egeria forward